 “Well, let’s ask someone who does.”
 And with a second wink to Kory, Lance left for outside and Kory chased after him.

 “Three-hundred and still outnumbered.”
-Arthur said disbelievingly as he sat on the arm of the armchair his elderly wife, who was still dabbing her eyes since hearing the news about Harry, sat in.
+Arthur said disbelievingly as he sat on the arm of the armchair that his elderly wife, who was still dabbing her eyes since hearing the news about Harry, sat in.

-“We had nearly double that at the start and we were still vastly overwhelmed.”
+“We had over double that at the start and we were still vastly overwhelmed.”
 Hermione replied.
 Her face had grown paler since her husband and his sister left the room and she was beginning to look as though she was going to be sick.